Jeremiah-David/vue-ai-prototype/AI_MANIPULATION_REGISTRY.md

 ## 📝 Summary

-The AI Manipulation Registry provides a **secure, controlled, and auditable** way for AI systems to manipulate user interfaces.
-By centralizing all AI-accessible methods in one place, we achieve:
+The AI Manipulation Registry provides a **secure, controlled, and auditable** way for AI systems to create and manage events.
+By limiting AI access to exactly 4 predefined methods, we achieve:

-- ✅ **Clear boundaries** of what AI can do
+- ✅ **Clear boundaries** of what AI can do (only event creation)
 - ✅ **Enterprise-level security** with validation and logging
-- ✅ **Easy maintenance** and feature additions
+- ✅ **Simple, focused functionality** for event management
 - ✅ **Predictable behavior** and error handling
 - ✅ **Complete audit trails** for compliance

-This architecture scales to enterprise applications while maintaining security and performance standards.
+This architecture demonstrates how AI can be safely integrated into business applications while maintaining strict security controls.